daviddoswell/pittsburgh-combat-club/SETUP_GUIDE.md

 ## 📞 Support

-For issues specific to Pittsburgh Combat, contact your development team.
+For issues specific to Pittsburgh Combat Club, contact your development team.
 For Next.js questions, see [Next.js Documentation](https://nextjs.org/docs).
 For Stripe questions, see [Stripe Documentation](https://stripe.com/docs).

 ---

-**Built with ❤️ for Pittsburgh Combat**
+**Built with ❤️ for Pittsburgh Combat Club**